cybertraining-dsc/fa20-523-341/project/project.md

 **Figure 2:** Scatterplots showing relation of features danceability, energy, speechiness, positivity, negativity, and neutrality to valence.

 *Figure 2* describes the relation of several data fields we collected to a song's valence, or its overall positivity.
 We find that the positivity and negativity plots reflect that of the speechiness plot in that there seems to be little correlation between the x and y axes.
 On the other hand neutrality seems to show a positive correlation between a song's lyrical content and its respective valence.
-If a song is more neutral, it seems more likely to be positive.
+If a song is more neutral, it seems more likely to have a higher valence.

 ![Audio_Features_Scatterplots](https://github.com/cybertraining-dsc/fa20-523-341/raw/main/project/images/spotify_distributions.png)

 **Figure 2:** Distributions of field values across the Spotify music library [^7]

+### 5.6 Linear Regression Analysis

 ## 6. Conclusion